knockbackFriction/PerPlayerRealWorldTime/README.md

 PaperMC plugin for servers running an (equirectangular) Earth map, it allows time synchronization with the real world time, on a per player basis.
 The approach used is by calculating the sun altitude, meaning it’s also friendly for latitudes far from the equator.
 This does not alter mob spawning behavior.

 ## Limitation
-When solar time reaches noon, the sun will teleport to the other side of the world.
+When solar time reaches noon, the sun will teleport from east to west.